Using the Shared GPU Infrastructure

 Available Infrastructure

-In total we will be able to use 4 workstations with 80GB of RAM and 8vCPU cores.
-Each station has a NVIDIA V100 GPU with 32GB of memory.
-These workstations are shared by all teams, so please be mindful of the compute needed by your scripts.
-All workstations come with CUDA v11.0 pre-installed, so you should be able to use the GPUs in your script without needing to install any drivers.
+In total we will be able to use 4 workstations with 128GB of RAM and 32vCPU cores each.
+Each station has a NVIDIA T4 GPU.
+These workstations are shared by all teams, so please be mindful of the compute power needed by your scripts.
+All workstations come with CUDA pre-installed, so you should be able to use the GPUs in your script without needing to install any drivers.

 Accessing the Servers